Text-Based Intervention for HIV and Substance Use Disorders

 The trial information does not specify whether you need to stop taking your current medications.
 It is best to discuss this with the trial coordinators or your healthcare provider.

-What data supports the effectiveness of this treatment for HIV and substance use disorders?
+What prior data suggests that the MATTER intervention is safe for individuals with HIV and substance use disorders?

-How is the MATTER Intervention treatment different from other treatments for HIV and substance use disorders?
+What evidence suggests that the MATTER intervention could be effective for HIV and substance use disorders?

 This trial is for men and gender minority individuals who have sex with men, are HIV positive with unsuppressed viral loads, and suffer from substance use disorders excluding tobacco, cannabis, or alcohol.
 Participants must experience internalized stigma related to their HIV status, substance use, sexual orientation or gender identity.
 They need to be adults able to consent in English and communicate in either English or Spanish.
 Access to a text-capable cell phone is required.Inclusion Criteria